run-llama/llama_index/docs/guides/primer/index_guide.md

 # How Each Index Works

 This guide describes how each index works with diagrams.
-We also visually highlight our "Response Synthesis" modes.

 Some terminology:
 - **Node**: Corresponds to a chunk of text from a Document.
 LlamaIndex takes in Document objects and internally parses/chunks them into Node objects.
 - **Response Synthesis**: Our module which synthesizes a response given the retrieved Node.
 You can see how to [specify different response modes](setting-response-mode) here.
-    See below for an illustration of how each response mode works.

 ## List Index